Elmahrosa/Teos-Bankchain-Mobile/README.md

 ## 📜 License & Contact
 **Private © Elmahrosa & TEOS Egypt**
 Not for public use.
 Not open source.
+Permission is granted only to partner banks and institutions under direct agreement with TEOS Egypt.
+Redistribution, modification, or public disclosure is strictly prohibited.

 **Direct Contact:**